Performer at TONE Juneteenth Festival. | Noah Stewart

 So if you don’t listen to me and know why you should spend Juneteenth with us, then listen to Louis Armstrong as he sang in Beale Street Blues, “I’d rather be there than anyplace I know.”

-Juneteenth is the day that African American slaves were finally made free, it’s the day we get to honor the struggles and the victories of those that came before us.
+Juneteenth is the day that African-American slaves were finally made free; it’s the day we get to honor the struggles and the victories of those that came before us.

 That’s why Memphis is the perfect place to commemorate Juneteenth.
 We get to take pride in being the city that houses the first community that was built for and by African Americans.
-The community of Orange Mound, or as we like to call it “The Mound” and in the Mound Juneteenth is celebrated through remembrance and excellence.
+The community of Orange Mound, or as we like to call it “The Mound,” and in the Mound Juneteenth is celebrated through remembrance and excellence.

 Memphis, the most beautiful land in the world.

 We celebrate with intentionality, so you can bring your family and friends to celebrate with you.
-Our culturally congruent spaces are here so that you can be surrounded by the past, present, and future of African Americans, to truly honor those that came before us as we look ahead to a brighter future.
+Our culturally congruent spaces are here so that you can be surrounded by the past, present and future of African Americans, to truly honor those that came before us as we look ahead to a brighter future.

-So why celebrate Juneteenth in Memphis; the real question is why not Memphis?
+So why celebrate Juneteenth in Memphis?
+The real question is, why not Memphis?

 Memphis Juneteenth Events